Why Seahawks fans should boo Russell Wilson on Monday night

 He’s the teacher you always turn to for a college recommendation letter — the old boss you put at the top of your reference list.
 That’s why the Seahawks coach’s response to how Russell Wilson should be received by fans upon his return Monday night to Lumen Field jumped out during Thursday’s news conference.

-Remember, two days earlier Seattle receiver Tyler Lockett had responded to a similar query by praising what Wilson has done for Seattle as a quarterback and philanthropist.
+Remember, two days earlier Seahawks receiver Tyler Lockett had responded to a similar query by praising what Wilson has done for Seattle as a quarterback and philanthropist.
 The implication was that a warm welcome should be waiting for the Broncos’ new starting QB in the teams’ season opener.

 Carroll, however, made no such implication.
 In fact, he implied the opposite.